juliettemurris/juliettemurris.github.io/index.md

 <strong>Latest news:</strong>
 > 🎊 I am very happy to share I am attending <a href="https://iclr.cc/Conferences/2024">ICLR 2024</a> in Vienna, Austria!

-> 🔍 Exploring opportunities for junior researchers!
-As the organizer of the HeKA junior seminar, I welcome fellow researchers to come and present their work.
-Email me should you be interested in sharing your insights!

 > 🎉 Our protocol for SEPSISCOOL II trial is out in BMJ Open!
 We use an adaptive trial design to compare strategies of treatment of fever in ICU, for more info click <a href="https://bmjopen.bmj.com/content/14/1/e069430.long">here</a>